Skip to main content

 The progestogen-only pill (mini-pill)

 The mini pill is an oral contraceptive pill that contains a low dose of progestogen.
-There are two different types of mini-pills available in Australia: levonorgestrel (brand name Microlut®) and norithisterone (brand name Noriday®).
+There are two different types of mini-pills available in Australia: levonorgestrel (brand name Microlut®) and Norithisterone (brand name Noriday®).
 They both work the same way.

 How does it work?